Jira AI summary: Best use cases for ticket categorization and summarization

 Getting AI set up correctly in your Jira environment isn't just about flipping a switch; it takes some thought to make sure everything runs smoothly and you get the most out of it.

-- Data sources and integrations: Think about where your company’s important knowledge lives.
-Is it all in Jira and Confluence, or is it spread across Google Docs, SharePoint, or other tools?
+• Data sources and integrations: Think about where your company's important knowledge lives.
+While Jira and Confluence are primary sources, some teams also use Google Docs, SharePoint, or other tools.
 The AI solution you pick needs to be able to connect with and learn from all these relevant places to give accurate and complete answers.

 Choosing the right AI solution for Jira